candsbrown/wargamedle/README.md

 # Current Priorities
 *QOL stuff

-*Get more stats like FAV and accuracy implemented
+*Get more stats like accuracy implemented

 *Add more units